Last updated on 2023.06.06

 This is how you know society and culture have become mentally ill.

 The dead culture preaches pain-avoidance and safety and conformity and political correctness.
 Everything to suppress your authenticity of Mind.
-Fakeness and sameness spells mental and physical death, slow and torturous.
+Sameness and fakeness spells mental and physical decline, a death by the billion paper cuts, slow and torturous.